The Yorkshire Pirlo: Phillips silences the doubters with dominant England display

 Kalvin Phillips might not have even started were Jordan Henderson fully fit, but the Leeds United star took his opportunity with both hands in a performance that mixed his usual midfield grit with some attacking flair.

-No more so was that evident than when Phillips - who Leeds fans have nicknamed 'The Yorkshire Pirlo' in recent years - showed quick feet to dart inside from the right before playing an inch-perfect pass into the path of Sterling to nudge the ball past goalkeeper Dominik Livakovic.
+No more so was that evident than when Phillips - who Leeds fans have nicknamed 'The Yorkshire Pirlo' in recent years - showed quick feet to dart inside from the right before playing an inch-perfect pass into the path of Sterling, who nudged the ball past goalkeeper Dominik Livakovic for his first goal at a major tournament.

 Many questioned whether Phillips possessed the requisite ability in the final third to produce such an assist, given his rise at Elland Road has been built on playing as a holding player.